tadeasf/interview-2025-vetstor/README.md

 Treat the key as public and limited to this assignment.
 Use it only for reading data.

+Look at scripts/readData.ts how to read source.

 ---

 ## Evaluation Criteria
 - Clarity of tickets/spec (assumptions, acceptance criteria, dependencies)
 - Correctness (vaccination extraction, latest date logic, handling missing/duplicate/edge cases)
-- Code quality (readability, structure, types)
+- Code quality (readability, structure, types, tests)
-- UX (minimal, fast, easy to understand)
 - Simplicity (avoid unnecessary complexity)
-- Bonus: tests

 What we are not evaluating: pixel‑perfect UI, heavy infra, or complete production hardening.